steven506/steven506.github.io/toolbox/shell-scripting-basics.md

 # Shell Scripting for DevOps

-This page is a practical Bash scripting reference for DevOps, Cloud Support, SRE, Infrastructure, and Technical Support work.

 The goal is to document useful Bash scripting patterns that can be reused for troubleshooting, automation, health checks, log analysis, deployment validation, and daily Linux operations.

 ---